xeluxee/competitest.nvim/README.md

 Of course all these keybindings can be customized: see `runner_ui` ➤ `mappings` in [configuration](#configuration)

+### Receive testcases
+**NOTE:** to get this feature working you need to install [competitive-companion](https://github.com/jmerle/competitive-companion) extension in your browser.

+Launch `:CompetiTestReceive` to fetch testcases from competitive programming platforms.
+After launching this command click on the green plus button in your browser to download testcases: they will be received and stored automatically by CompetiTest.

+For further customization see `companion_port` and `receive_print_message` in [configuration](#configuration)

 ## Configuration
 ### Full configuration
 Here you can find CompetiTest default configuration